stackrox/stackrox/tests/performance/scale/tests/kube-burner/README.md

 ./run-workload.sh --kube-burner-path "${KUBE_BURNER_PATH}" --num-namespaces 1000 --num-deployments 10 --num-pods 1
 ```

+### Use local indexer

+The local indexer will be used if the environment variable `ELASTICSEARCH_URL` is not provided.

-Results will be stored in a tar file named by using the following pattern:
+After running the `run-workload.sh` script, results will be stored in a tar file named by using the following pattern:

-`node-<num-nodes>--<worker-instance-type>--dep-<num-deployments>--pod-<num-pods>--workload-<num-namespaces>--run-0.tar.gz`
+-`node-<num-nodes>--<worker-instance-type>--run-<unix-timestamp>.tar.gz`

 ## Analyse metrics

 There is Google Colab Template that can be used to analyze results.
 It has helper functions to load results and visualize them.
 It also contains several examples to analyze results.

 To start with your analysis.
-Clone [ACS-Perf-Scale-Test-Results-Analysis-Template](https://colab.research.google.com/drive/1h_xgkCTubqjd_6hPQnp9iV_L0atUnE-0) and set name to match the goal of your analysis.
+Clone [ACS-Perf-Scale-Opensearch-Test-Results-Analysis-Template](https://colab.research.google.com/drive/1rdmxIuSOB3pKmbWqXDKNRgBgs-ke_GIE) and set name to match the goal of your analysis.
 Do all necessary work in your cloned Colab.

 If you develop useful helper functions, consider including them in the base template with some examples by providing comments with code on the base template.

+### Analyse results created with local indexer

+For analyzing results stored locally, clone [ACS-Perf-Scale-Test-Results-Analysis-Template](https://colab.research.google.com/drive/1h_xgkCTubqjd_6hPQnp9iV_L0atUnE-0) and set name to match the goal of your analysis.
+Do all necessary work in your cloned Colab.

 ## Increase cluster size